Way of the lighthouses

 Starting in this small fishing village, you will enter the heart of the Costa da Morte and enjoy walking along its rugged coastline.
 Here, you will encounter ancient sacred places such as Punta da Barca in Muxía and, of course, the great culmination, which is the end at the Finisterre Lighthouse.

-Stages of the Way of the Lighthouses
+Map of Way of the Lighthouses

 History of the Camino de los Faros